johnlarson/blu/docs/api-reference/file-conventions.rst

 __default__.py
 ++++++++++++++

-Handle a request whose URL matches a prefix of the path to this file from the ``app/`` directory, if no match is found at a lower level.
+Handles a request for which the directories in the path to this file from the ``app/`` directory match a prefix of the URL path, if no other handler file at or below this level matches the URL.

-**Location** - Under a segment directory.

-**Matches** - A URL path that matches every segment in the path from the app directory to this file, but which has no matching __index__.py in or below the directory containing the __default__.py file.

 ::